ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

 3.5.1.
 FAC8: Retrieve data from an e-mail
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-An application started by an incoming e-mail (see “Incomming e-mails”, page 229) can retrieve data from the content of the e-mail.
+An application started by an incoming e-mail (see “Incomming e-mails” <#_V456UG_229) can retrieve data from the content of the e-mail.
 To request VIRTEL to extract the data from the e-mail, the application sends a structured field FAC8 code 12 or 13 to the associated relay (3270 pseudo-terminal).
 VIRTEL intercepts the structured field and sends a response to the application in the form of a QUERY REPLY (x‘88’) structured field.